carlosalvarado1988/activity_tracker_nextjs_ts/README.md

 - This needs Node and Tailwind to be installed.
 - npm i -D daisyui@latest
 - follow installation instructions `https://daisyui.com/docs/install/`
+  - note, this was removed after by `Radix UI Theme`, equivalent and even more robust

 ## Routing NextJS